confluentinc/tutorials/python-connectors/tech-details.md

 ### Config properties

-- `scripts.dir`: the directory where the python scripts reside.
+- `scripts.dir`: the directory where the Python scripts reside.
-- `working.dir`: optional, the directory where to build the python virtual environment.
+- `working.dir`: optional, the directory where to build the Python virtual environment.
 If not passed, the scripts directory will be used.
 - `entry.point`: Python entry point for the connector (poll() method).
-See details on python entry points above.
+See details on Python entry points above.
 - `init.method`: optional, method called once when it initializes the connector task.
-- `private.settings`: String passed to the python script.
+- `private.settings`: String passed to the Python script.
 Can be used to put settings in JSON format; eg. `"{\"conf1\":\"value1\", \"conf2\":\"value2\"}"`.
-- `offline.installation.dir`: optional, the directory containing wheel/python packages for offline installation of the packages in the virtual environment.
+- `offline.installation.dir`: optional, the directory containing wheel/Python packages for offline installation of the packages in the virtual environment.